hardy613/es6-notes/promises.md

 	});
 ```

-Chains can be as long as you need them, `catch` can also be used multiple
+Chains can be as long as you need them. `catch` can also be used multiple
 times in a promise chain, the next `catch` in the chain is called on return
 of an `Error` and following `then`s will still be called.